bgamari/ghc-wiki-import/internships.md

 You can apply ANY TIME.
 Internships are not just the summer months.
-Contact one of us (simonpj@…, simonmar@…) in the first instance (or another sponsor if they are more suitable).
+Contact one of us (simonpj@…, marlowsd@…) in the first instance (or another sponsor if they are more suitable).